Student Resources

 How to apply

-You will also be required to write a brief summary (2-3 pages) of your experiences.
-This paper is due within three weeks of the start of the semester following completion of your internship.
+• Write a brief summary (2-3 pages) of your experiences.
+This summary is due within three weeks of the start of the semester following completion of your internship.

 The Alumni & Friends Endowed Scholarship supports students who have demonstrated outstanding leadership abilities in the College or RIT, are enrolled full time in a Liberal Arts undergraduate degree program, and are in good academic standing.
 Eligible students must have a GPA of at least 3.0 in their degree program.
 The scholarship rewards students who have exercised leadership in improving the life of the RIT community.